Taking a summer vacation? Stay protected from identity theft while traveling with these four identity protection tips.

 While free Wi-Fi is great, avoid checking your online banking account on Wi-Fi in hotels, coffee shops and restaurants.
 Many public Wi-Fi connections are not secure, making it easier for hackers to capture your personal information.
 Be safe and before you log in, turn your Wi-Fi off on your phone and then log in to your account using your cellular data.

 Some summer destinations are notorious for pickpockets that target tourists.
 As a matter of fact, you might be safer carrying around your Alltru Credit Card rather than cash because then you’ll be protected from unauthorized use of your card.
 The Visa Zero Liability policy eliminates consumer liability for fraudulent transactions.
 If your wallet is lost or stolen while traveling, immediately call us at the credit union to place a fraud alert on your credit card.

-Tip #3: Schedule bill payments ahead of time.
+Tip #3: Schedule bill payments.

 Avoid making bill payments while on vacation, it adds another opportunity for thieves to steal your identity and who wants to think about their bills on vacation?
 Use Alltru’s free online bill pay, to plan and pay your bills ahead of time, before you leave.
 You can receive, view, and pay bills all in one location and set up email alerts for bill arrivals.
 Once you are registered for online bill pay, you can pay bills from anywhere in the world quickly and easily.
 It can also help you avoid late payments which could hurt your credit score.